verrazzano/docs/content/en/docs/customize/opensearch.md

 {{< /alert >}}

 ## Default index patterns
 The default index patterns, `verrazzano-system` and `verrazzano-application*`, are created by Verrazzano.
 These index patterns are immutable.
-Changes to these index patterns will be lost as Verrazzano will reconcile and replace them with the default ISM policies.
+Changes to these index patterns will be lost because Verrazzano will reconcile and replace them with the default ISM policies.

 ## Install OpenSearch and OpenSearch Dashboards plug-ins
 Verrazzano supports OpenSearch and OpenSearch Dashboard plug-in installation by providing plug-ins in the Verrazzano custom resource.